Orange-OpenSource/conllueditor/README.md

 ## Starting the server

+On smaller machines, the memory managment of the java VM (`-Xmx...` option) may be modified in `bin/conlluedit.sh`.
+The current value (`-Xmx4g`) is largely sufficient to load larger treebanks with up to 1,5M tokens.

 ### Using a locally installed Apache our Lighttpd Server

 * create a symbolic link from your HTTP-server root to the `gui` directory: